tgmf/heroin-finances/README.md

 	firebase emulators:start --import WAY_TO_YOUR_EMULATOR_DATA
 	npm run dev

-To deploy (have to be connected to firebase already):
+To deploy build files and firebase functions (have to be connected to firebase already):

 	npm run build
 	firebase deploy

-To updaye app files only:
+To update build files only:

 	firebase deploy --only hosting